LabinatorSolutions/stockfish-chess-web-gui/README.md

 There are a lot of desktop-based chess GUIs but very few when it comes to web-based chess GUIs.
 Most chess websites develop their own web chess GUIs and never release the source codes with the exception of (lichess.org).

-Our mission from this project is to develop a modern responsive free and open source web-based chess GUI.
+Our mission from this project is to develop a modern responsive free and open source web-based chess GUI and analysis tool in JavaScript.

 ## Main Live Demo